 Clever leadership can transform a state’s smallness into an asset when promoting national and international interests at home and abroad.
 Good leadership skills are required to be able to practice the correct prioritization and tactical bargaining in international surroundings.
 Small states need to defend their interest in their key sectors and within these sectors they need to be able to show leadership initiative, offer clever solutions to problems while also wielding positive influence outwards.
 This can be achieved through consensus-forming, policy innovation and figure-heading external initiatives.
 It is thus vital for a small state to develop administrative competence in areas of key interest and provide leaders with the knowledge that will help them in taking the initiative when needed and drive forward coalitions in issues that the small state wants to move forward.
 Leadership skills are imperative to make this happen and secure successful diplomacy for a small state.

-The course brings together some of the leading scholars in the field of small state studies who have a combined knowledge in various disciplines such as political science, economics, law, history, public policy and sociology.
+The course brings together some of the leading scholars in the field of small state studies and leadership studies.
+Each leadership school will last for six days with five days of intensive programmes.

 Dates from Monday 10 – Saturday 15 June